 New and replacement HVAC heating system equipment (IECC C503.4.6).
 For a substantial improvement as defined in K.C.C. chapter 21A.06, or where a building's central HVAC heating system equipment is augmented or replaced, the building shall comply with IECC C403.1.4.
 For the purposes of this section, central HVAC heating system means a heating system that provides heating to multiple spaces or multiple dwelling or sleeping units, as opposed to a distributed heating system such as baseboard heating or a Packaged Terminal Heat Pump (PTHP) that provides heating to only a single space.
 A central heating system may include multiple pieces of heating equipment.

-EXCEPTION.
-HVAC replacements:
+EXCEPTION: HVAC replacements:

 1. Where only one heating appliance is failing and is replaced by another having the same or lesser heating capacity and the same or higher efficiency;